Mrivas0331/362FinalProject/README.md

 The project is a e-commerce website that should have the following features:
 - Functioning Nav Bar
 - Functioning Login and Signup feature
+- Functioning Catalog Display
+- Capable of Adding and Deleting Products at will
-(To do)
+- Functioning shopping cart (still needs touch ups) (To do)

 Project was created by: